rbrother/articles/airbnb-mantyharju-instructions/article.md

 The temperature-setting and other settings of the air-heat-pump can be controlled with a remote control nearby it.

-Air-heat pump uses less electricity for heating than the electric radiators, so please use it instead of the electric radiators for the main room heating.
-For the bedroom you can additionally use its electric radiator if needed.
-If you do so, please switch off the electric radiator before leaving the cottage.
+Air-heat pump uses less electricity for heating than the electric radiators, so please use it instead of the electric radiators for the main room heating and keep the radiators at the default +5 C temperature.

+During your stay, it is recommended to keep the bedroom door open to let the heat from the living room (air-heat pump and fireplace) get there.
+But if this not enough, you can additionally switch on and use the bedroom electric radiator (power-switch on its right-hand side).
+If you do so, please switch the bedroom radiator off in the end of your stay.

 ## Beds and bedroom